haiafara/vue-it-bigger/README.md

 ## Features

 * Unobtrusive interface that disappears after a few seconds, reappears on mouse activity
-* Can display a thumbnail strip with all of the gallery's media
+* Optional thumbnail strip with all of the gallery's media
-* Can show an HTML capable caption under each image or video
+* Can show an HTML enabled caption under each image or video
 * Can play the slideshow automatically
-* All of the graphics (next, previous, close buttons) can be customized via slots
+* All of the graphics (previous, next and close buttons) can be customized via slots
 * Can skip to next / previous media programatically

 # Improvements over vue-image-lightbox